EmmyLua/Emmy-love-api/README.md

 ## How to use it

-1. Download or clone the [LÖVE API](https://github.com/26f-studio/love-api) into a directory on your computer .
-2. Download `genEmmyAPI.lua` from this repository into the same directory (you could click on the filename and click "Raw" and save the file, or download or clone repository to your computer and move the file over).
+### Prepare the `api` directory

+- You can download the `api.zip` from the artifacts of the latest [GitHub Actions](https://github.com/26F-Studio/Emmy-love-api/actions) and unzip the `api` from it.
+- Alternatively, you can build the `api` directory by yourself.

+#### How to build the `api` directory by one's own

+1. Prepare the whole project.
-3. Alternatively, you can just clone this repository *recursively* `--recursive` **and** with `--config core.symlinks=true`(*you must do this on Windows to correctly generate the symbolic links*).
+  - You can clone this repository *recursively* `--recursive` with symbolic links enabled `--config core.symlinks=true`(*this is a must on `Windows` to generate correct symbolic links*).
+  - Alternatively, you can clone the [LÖVE API](https://github.com/26F-Studio/love-api) and put the `genEmmyAPI.lua`(from this repository) into it.
-4. Create an empty directory named `api` in the repository.
+2. Create an empty directory named `api` in the same directory where `genEmmyAPI.lua` is.
-5. Run `genEmmyAPI.lua` in the directory, i.e. run `lua genEmmyAPI.lua` in the terminal.
-It will generate the API in the `api` folder.
+3. `lua genEmmyAPI.lua` and the API is generated in the `api` directory.

-6. Alternatively, you can download the `api.zip` from the artifacts of the latest [GitHub Actions](https://github.com/26F-Studio/Emmy-love-api/actions) and unzip it as the `api` directory described above.
-7. If you use [the Lua plugin on VS code](https://github.com/sumneko/lua-language-server), you can specify the API as `Lua.workspace.library: {".../api": true}` in the settings.
+### Use the APIs in your project

-8. Alternatively, you can copy the `api` folder into your project's source folder, the same folder where `main.lua` is (you can rename it whatever you want, it doesn't have to be called `api`).
+- Copy the `api` folder into your project's source folder, the same folder where `main.lua` is (you can rename it whatever you want, it doesn't have to be called `api`).
+- If you use [the Lua plugin on VS code](https://github.com/sumneko/lua-language-server), you can specify the API as `Lua.workspace.library: {".../api": true}` in the settings and not copy the `api` folder.

 Once you start or refresh your IDE (might be automatic) you should have autocomplete and quick documentation for LÖVE!